Sights in the Baltic resort of Binz on Rügen

 Beach chairs - Binz sights

 We continue our beach hike and pass beach chairs in all colors and variations.
 Seagulls screech above us and one of them, which is just losing its juvenile feathers, is busy cleaning them.
 For minutes we watch her pull each feather through her beak.
 She turns her head in unbelievable directions to really reach all parts of her plumage.
 She doesn't mind that we watch her doing it.
 It is only when the sun sets against the horizon that we make our way back our hotel, the Villa Salve *, we know that from the junior suite we have a view of the Baltic Sea coast of Binz to end our day there.

 Binz sights like back then

 For us, Binz is the epitome of a seaside resort as it may have looked in the 19th century: sophisticated with villas, but also with rows of beach chairs in which bathers can make themselves comfortable.
 Only that these are no longer in knee length Swimsuits jump into the water or wear bathing caps with ruffles.
-The current swimwear exposes the illusion of a past epoch that is open to our eyes and takes us back to the present day.
+The current swimwear exposes the illusion of a bygone era that is open to our eyes and takes us back to the present day.
 For a few hours, however, we indulge in this fantasy and experience it Beach tourism from yesteryear in Binz.
 Discover more Beach vacation travel destinations here.

 Do you like to travel to Binz’s sights by motorhome?

 - Do you want to rent a mobile home?
 Then you will find information and a selection of booking options here.
 Rent a motorhome or a camper near you here.
 Or would you prefer to stay overnight in a roof tent on the car?
 Also the overnight stay in camping tents is possible.

 - Be sure to check our packing list for campers to see whether you have packed everything for your motorhome tour.